stephengale801/random-GAS-scripts/Zebra/README.md

 Lack of this function is the first fix that needs to be made.

 Once buildings are defined - the function "importOptionsToForm" on updateForm.gs can be run.
 This function makes changes to the Google Form that was defined during setup.
 The form should be blank before running the function.
 If there are items on the form, there is a "clearForm" function included in the updateForm.gs file as well.

+<b>Just Added</b>: Build-A-Box.gs.<br>Run the function <b>buildABox()</b> to create a new <b>Penalty Box</b> OU at the Root of your OU Structure.
+This function should also create sub-OUs based on where your Users are found.
+This will record the designated Penalty Box for the original User location.
+These values are important for putting users back into their original OU when their time in the Penalty Box is over.

 All other files are for the functionality of the addon.